edsonayllon/Short-BEX/README.md

 > z = 1/ (y*(1+0.07*60/365) - x)

-Where z is a multiple of the asset's original price, here set at 2x, determining the trader's tolerance before losing more than their collateral and entering debt.
+By setting z to another value, a different percent collateral algorithm can be generated.
+This can be optimized in the interest of the shorters.

 ## Business Model